Achelousaurus: Horner's hypothesis of anagenesis

 In 1992, the study by Horner et al. tried to account for the fact that within a limited geological period of time (about half a million years) there had been a quick succession of animal communities in the upper Two Medicine Formation.
 Normally, this would be interpreted as a series of invasions, with the new animal types replacing the old ones.
 But Horner noted that the newer forms often had a strong similarity to the previous types.
 This suggested to him that he had discovered a rare proof of evolution in action: the later fauna was basically the old one but at a more evolved stage.
 The various types found were not distinct species but transitional forms developed within a process of anagenesis.
 This conformed to the assumption, prevalent at the time, that a species should last about two to three million years.
 A further indication, according to Horner, was the failure to identify true autapomorphies – unique traits that prove a taxon is a separate species.
 The fossils instead showed a gradual change from basal (or ancestral) into more derived characters.

 The horned dinosaurs discovered by Horner exemplified this phenomenon.
 In the lowest layers of the Two Medicine Formation, 60 m below the overlaying Bearpaw Formation, "Transitional Taxon A" was present.
 It seemed to be identical to Styracosaurus albertensis, differing from it only in the possession of just a single pair of parietal spikes.
 The middle layers, 45 m below the Bearpaw, contained "Transitional Taxon B" that also had a single spike pair but differed in the form of its nasal horn that curved to the front over the anterior branches of the nasal bones.
 In the upper strata, 20 m below the Bearpaw, "Transitional Taxon C" had been excavated.
 It too had a spike pair but now the nasal horn was fused with the front branches.
 The upper surface of the horn was elevated and very rough.
 The orbital horns showed coarse ridges.
 Subsequently, "Taxon A" was named Stellasaurus, "Taxon B" became Einiosaurus, while "Taxon C" became Achelousaurus.
 In 1992, Horner et al. did not name these as species for the explicit reason that the entire evolutionary sequence was seen as representing a grade of transitional ceratopsians between Styracosaurus albertensis, known from the Judith River Formation, and the derived, hornless Pachyrhinosaurus from the Horseshoe Canyon Formation, which had the spike pair and bosses on the nose and above the eyes, as well as additional frill ornamentation.
-In 1997, Horner referred to the three taxa as "centrosaurine 1.", "centrosaurine 2." and "centrosaurine 3.".